Ericsson/dataplanebook/_sources/glossary.rst.txt

    Data plane platform
-      The part of the data plane applications that provides hardware abstractions and the assoicated hardware drivers, and other operating system-like services like work scheduling, memory management, and timers. :ref:`DPDK` is the reference data plane platform of this book.
+      The part of the data plane applications that provides hardware abstractions and the associated hardware drivers, and other operating system-like services like work scheduling, memory management, and timers. :ref:`DPDK` is the reference data plane platform of this book.

+   eBPF
+      Extended Berkeley Packet Filter (eBPF) is a low-level programming language.
+The original version of BPF was, just as the name suggests, used for network packet filtering.
+The current Linux kernel support more eBPF-related uses cases, allowing eBPF program to be attached to other events than an arriving network packet, such as a system call.

+      eBPF has a :term:`ISA`-independent byte code format.
+A developer (or a tool) has the option of authoring the eBPF program in this byte code format, or a subset of C. In the latter case, the LLVM clang compiler (and its eBPF backend) may be used to compile the source code into a eBPF byte code.

+      The Linux kernel has a virtual machine (including a just-in-time compiler) for eBPF byte code.

+      DPDK also comes with an eBPF virtual machine, similar to that found in the Linux kernel.

+      A characterizing property of eBPF programs is that there is always an upper bound to their execution time.

    Communications Processor
       An older name for a :term:`DPU`.

    :ref:`Control plane <Control Plane>`
-      The part of the network that negiotates, computes or otherwise handles higher-level policies, such as how routing is set up, and makes sure they take affect in the Data Plane.
+      The part of the network that negotiates, computes or otherwise handles higher-level policies, such as how routing is set up, and makes sure they take affect in the Data Plane.